In this section, you will learn how to:

 Open the organization whose repository you want to connect to.
 You can also use the search bar to directly look for a repository.

-You can also create multiple projects in Iterative Studio from a single Git repository and apply different settings to them.
+You can create multiple projects in Iterative Studio from a single Git repository and apply different settings to them.

 One use case for this is if you have a monorepo with multiple ML projects, each one in a different sub-directory.